panhandleprep/two-texts/README.md

 Two Texts
 =========

-This is the first asignemt.
+This is the first assignment.

 Prelude
 -------